klutchell/balena-mediaserver/README.md

 ### Prowlarr

-Available via `http://prowlarr:9696` internally or port `9696` on your Tailnet.
+Available via `http://localhost:9696` on the `service:proxy` network or port `9696` on your Tailnet.

 This service can be disabled by setting the `DISABLE` service variable to any non-empty value.